Solobarine/vibely/README.md

 -   **AWS S3:** Amazon S3, a scalable object storage service, was integrated into Vibely to efficiently manage and store static assets, ensuring reliable and secure content delivery.

--   **Pusher:** Pusher was employed to enhance real-time communication features on Vibely, enabling instant updates and notifications for users, contributing to a more engaging and interactive user experience.

 ## ❇️ Features

 -   **User Authentication:** Secure and easy-to-use authentication system for user accounts.